 Program advisory committees and task forces are appointed by the Associate Director of 4-H Program and Policy to offer insight, review and input on statewide 4-H YDP direction and administration.
 See Advisory Committees.

 The National Institute of Food and Agriculture (NIFA) is an agency within the United States Department of Agriculture (USDA), part of the executive branch of the Federal Government.
 USDA/NIFA is the federal partner in the Cooperative Extension System.
 Congress created NIFA through the Food, Conservation, and Energy Act of 2008.
 NIFA replaced the former Cooperative State Research, Education, and Extension Service (CREES), which had been in existence since 1994.
 NIFA provides federal funding to the system and, through program leadership, helps the system identify and address current issues and problems.
 4-H is the youth development program of NIFA, which houses the 4-H National Headquarters in Washington, DC.
-See NIFA and Youth Development & 4-H. See Organization_Chart - USDA.
+See NIFA and UC 4-H Youth Development Program Framework.
+See Organization_Chart - USDA.

 4-H National Headquarters, USDA/NIFA provides national leadership for 4-H programming and in youth development research, education and program implementation, which includes providing information, resources and support related to current and relevant youth issues.